open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 The theme (required)
 --------------------

-The theme to use on the page is choosen here.
+The theme to use on the page is chosen here.

 Show in menus
 -------------